GoogleCloudPlatform/tomcat-runtime/DEVELOPING.md

 * [Maven](https://maven.apache.org/download.cgi) is installed
 * [Google Cloud SDK](https://cloud.google.com/sdk) is installed

-When running those tests you need to indicate which image need to be tested.
+When running those tests you need to indicate which image needs to be tested.
-As the tests will be executed remotely the image need to be pushed in a gcr.io repository.
+As the tests will be executed remotely, the image needs to be pushed to a gcr.io repository.

 A script is available to run those tests:
 ```bash